 .lsym name, expression

-A unique and otherwise unreferencable instance of the (name, expression) pair is created in the symbol table.
-The Fortran 77 compiler uses this mechanism to pass local symbol definitions to the link editor and debugger.
+A unique instance that cannot otherwise be referenced, of the (name, expression) pair is created in the symbol table.
+The Fortran 77 (f77(1) compiler uses this mechanism to pass local symbol definitions to the link editor and debugger.